parallelcodefoundry/ParEval/prompts/README.md

 # Prompts

-This directory contains the PCGBench prompts.
+This directory contains the ParEval prompts.
 The prompts for the generation task are contained in `generation-prompts.json` and the prompts for the translation task are in `translation-prompts.json`.